Supporting the wellbeing of employees is essential to creating safe, healthy, and productive workplaces across the South Australian public sector.

 - The translating and interpreting service on 131 450

-- The National Relay Service for hearing or speech assistance on 1300 555 727, or internet-relay.nrscall.gov.au
+- The National Relay Service for hearing or speech assistance on 1300 555 727 or internet-relay.nrscall.gov.au

 Other resources

 - Employee Assistance Program (EAP) provides professional counselling through a contract with your employer.
 These sessions are confidential and no identifying information is reported back to the agency.
+Search EAP on your agency intranet or speak to your HR team if you are not sure who your agency provider is.

 - Procurement SA manages a panel of providers or EAP services.
 Agencies are not obliged to access services from the panel.
-Information including the mandatory and optional services available, and the list of providers is available on the Procurement SA intranet site
+Information including the mandatory and optional services available, and the list of providers is available on the Procurement SA intranet site.

-- A Mental Health Care Plan gives Medicare rebates to help people access mental health professionals such as a Psychologist, Social Worker or Occupational Therapist for treatment under the Better Access intiative.(external site)
+- A Mental Health Care Plan gives Medicare rebates to help people access mental health professionals such as a Psychologist, Social Worker or Occupational Therapist for treatment under the Better Access intiative.
+Speak to your GP about a referral.